aammd/Habitat_Filtering/MS/OrgSize.md

-communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180N<m mesh.
+communities, and assembly of this homogenized community in each of the original (now empty) bromeliads.  **Original communities**: Prior to sampling the macroinvertebrates, we sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180μm mesh.
 These mesh sizes have been shown to separate macro invertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection [@Romero2010].
 We identified macroinvertebrates to morphospecies.
 We sampled the zooplankton and bacteria communities by collecting water samples from each bromeliad:
 100ml for zooplankton, 50ml for bacteria.
-Zooplankton were collected by filtering on 50 N<m Nytex mesh and fixed in 5% buffered formalin.
+Zooplankton were collected by filtering on 50 μm Nytex mesh and fixed in 5% buffered formalin.
 This fixed solution was then diluted to 20 ml, and a 1 ml subsample taken for analysis.
 Zooplankton were  identified to the lowest taxonomic unit possible (species in most cases, except for bdelloid rotifers and harpaticoid copepods, left at the